Marija-Kov/room-homepage-master/README.md

 ~~~~~~~~~~~~~~

-💡 Z-index of the "disappearing" elements wasn't irrelevant in this case
+💡 Z-index of the "disappearing" elements was irrelevant in this case

 ~~~~~~~~~~~~~~